 And according to a BrightLocal study, 85% of consumers believe that online reviews are equivalent to personal recommendations in terms of trustworthiness.
 93% of customers check out local reviews to determine whether a business is good or bad.

 How to Get More Reviews

-To identify and manage influencers, you can use tools like Grin and BuzzSumo.
-These tools can help you identify relevant influencers in your niche.
-And using Grin, you can even manage your whole campaign, including discovering verified contact information and sending outreach messages.
+To identify and manage influencers in your niche, you can use a tool like GRIN.
+An all-in-one tool like GRIN can help manage your whole campaign, including discovering verified contact information and sending outreach messages.